pebbleHG/Splunk-changeForwarderPassword/README.md

 # Splunk-changeForwarderPassword
-App to change password on forwarders managed by deployment server
+App to change password on forwarders managed by deployment server Thank you Jimmy Maple https://github.com/jimmyatSplunk for providing me with initial script to start from

+** NOTE ** Windows batch file still not ready

 Use case: customer has multiple versions of Splunk Universal Forwarder in their environment; some have known passwords, and some don't.
 They would like to consolidate to one password for all of them that is non-default.